Marco Polo (1982 TV series): Part One

 Marco's father and uncle tell him of stories of the great Kublai Khan and his court in the Yuan Dynasty in China.
 Intrigued, Marco asks them to take him with them, but he is refused.

 As Niccolò and Matteo attempt to find a sponsor for their next voyage, the father of a girl Marco earlier attempted to run away with demands compensation for Marco taking her virginity.
 Niccolò and Maffeo realise that they must take Marco with them on their journey, but only as far as Jerusalem until the heat dies down in Venice.
 A few days before arriving at Jerusalem, Marco has his first taste of the world when he witnesses a contingent of Crusaders massacre a tribe of Bedouin.

 In the city church, the Polos, at the favour of the cardinal of Acre, receive some oil of the Sepulchre via a letter from the Cardinal of Acre.
 The priest of the church is extremely reluctant to do it but grants it.
-They then receive a message that the cardinal of Acre (Burt Lancaster) wants to see them again.
+They then receive a message that the cardinal of Acre wants to see them again.
 When they return to him he reveals that he has been chosen to be the new pope by the college of Cardinals, and is providing two priests to accompany them so they can tell Kublai Khan about Christianity.
 In real life, it corresponds with the election of Teobaldo Visconti as Pope Gregory X.

 As the Polo family ready themselves to go East again, they are caught up in an ambush that kills Marco's friend Giulo.